Microsoft · AI-102

 The AI-102 is the primary associate-level AI engineering credential in the Microsoft ecosystem, sitting above AI-900 (Azure AI Fundamentals) and complementing DP-100 (Azure Data Scientist Associate) for teams building end-to-end ML pipelines.
 Industry surveys indicate that 26% of certified professionals report job promotions and 35% report salary increases following certification.
 The exam's 2025 update to include agentic AI and Microsoft Foundry aligns the credential with current enterprise priorities, making it more relevant than its predecessors to organizations deploying Azure OpenAI at scale.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 1392 questions.

 Multiple correct answersExplanation